 - Mix all of the ingredients except the coconut together.

-- Pour into nonstick molds (I used silicone muffin molds) and steam for about 40 minutes or until mixture looks firm and translucent.
+- Pour into nonstick molds (I used silicone muffin molds), place in a steamer, and steam for about 40 minutes or until mixture looks firm and translucent.

 - Scoop out pichi-pichi using an ice cream scoop and roll in fresh coconut until completely covered.